Four-gluon vertex from the Curci-Ferrari model at one-loop order: Results and discussion

 Let us discuss the main characteristics of our findings.
 Two interesting salient features show up in the IR.
 First, the form factor $H(p)$ is suppressed in the IR in comparison with its tree-level value, achieving a finite value at $p=0$, with an apparent zero-crossing in the deep IR which demands further investigations to be confirmed.
-Second, there is an IR singularity in the form factor $G(p)$, even though this is not immediately seen in the above figure.
+Second, there is an IR singularity in the form factor $G(p)$.
 We remark that the lattice data, although being a pioneering work, has still a significant error, and only a few points below $1 {\rm GeV}$, where these peculiar aspects are present.
 These two features are also present in the three-gluon correlation~\cite{Barrios22, Figueroa22, Marcela13}, although in that case, both happen in the tree-level tensor form factor.

 The IR suppression of the form factor $H(p)$ in comparison with its tree-level value is suggested by the lattice data~\cite{Orlando24} and was also reported in~\cite{Aguilar24}.
 The apparent zero-crossing that we observe in the deep IR was not reported in~\cite{Aguilar24, Binosi14, Cyrol15} and the present lattice data does not allow for a conclusion in this matter.
 However, this peculiar feature should be taken with a grain of salt because it could be an artifact of the approximations adopted here.
 A zero-crossing is also observed in the three-gluon correlation~\cite{Barrios22, Figueroa22, Marcela13} but in that case, it comes from the ghost-loop contribution to the tree-level structure.
 This is different from the present case, where the change of sign is not due to ghost-loop contributions, which can only contribute to $G(p)$, as we will see.
 On the other hand, by increasing the momentum, $H(p)$ approaches the tree-level value, in agreement with~\cite{Aguilar24, Binosi14, Cyrol15}, as expected.